CP1404/Practicals/prac_02/README.md

 Then when you want to keep working on the project again on a different
 computer:

-- **Clone** the repository from GitHub to your local computer, then add, commit, push, etc.
+- **Clone** the repository from GitHub to your local computer
+- Then add, commit, push, etc.

 If you're working on your own computer you won't need to clone -- just keep using the same local repo.

+> [!WARNING]
-Even though it is possible to edit and upload files directly via the GitHub website, **do not do this!**
+> Even though it is possible to edit and upload files directly via the GitHub website, **do not do this!**

 We only made the Sandbox repo so that we could practise Git and GitHub.
 You don't need to use it again, but you're welcome to put whatever you